Women, Hormones and the Ultra Long Run

 60 g per hour as a baseline.
 Begin shifting to a glucose plus fructose mix to improve absorption and reduce gut load.

-60 to 90 g per hour using glucose to fructose at roughly 2:1 or 1:0.8.
+60 to 90 g per hour using glucose to fructose at roughly 2:1 or 1 to 0.8.
 Build in planned shifts to real food, savoury options, soup or broth as the day wears on.
 Trained gut tolerance is required for the upper end.

 Post run